temporalio/documentation/docs/clusters.md

 All Visibility APIs can be used against active and standby Clusters.
 This enables [Temporal Web](https://github.com/temporalio/temporal-web) to work seamlessly for Global Namespaces.
 Applications making API calls directly to the Temporal Visibility API continue to work even if a Global Namespace is in standby mode.
-However, they might see a lag due to replication delay when querying the Worklfow Execution state from a standby Cluster.
+However, they might see a lag due to replication delay when querying the Workflow Execution state from a standby Cluster.

 #### Namespace Versions